haoxiang14/simple-invoice-system/README.md

+# Simple Python Invoice Generating System

-This is a simple invoice system created by using Python and HTML to generate the invoice in PDF
+😁 This is a simple invoice system created by using Python and HTML to generate the invoice in PDF